dequelabs/axe-core-gems/README.md

     Then the page should be accessible within "#testme" with options "{rules:{'ruleId1':{enabled:false},'ruleId2':{enabled: false}}}"
     Then the page should be accessible excluding ".excludeme" with options "{rules:{'ruleId1':{enabled:false},'ruleId2':{enabled: false}}}"
     Then the page should be accessible within "#testme" excluding ".excludeme" with options "{rules:{'ruleId1':{enabled:false},'ruleId2':{enabled: false}}}"

+## Development and Testing

+This repository includes two sets of tests:

+1. RSpec unit tests that confirm the proper behavior of the RSpec matcher module.
+These are located in the `spec` directory and may be run with `rspec spec`.

+2. Cucumber feature tests exist under the `features` directory that run against a simple Sinatra application loaded from `features/fixtures`.
+This can be used to try out Cucumber matchers against a simple application.